apache/datafusion-comet/docs/source/contributor-guide/adding_a_new_expression.md

 ## Shimming to Support Different Spark Versions

 By adding shims for each Spark version, you can provide a consistent interface for the expression across different Spark versions.
 For example, `unhex` added a new optional parameter is Spark 3.4, for if it should `failOnError` or not.
-So for version 3.2 and 3.3, the shim is:
+So for version 3.3, the shim is:

 ```scala
 trait CometExprShim {